 From SourceWatch

-Staples is the largest office supply chain in the U.S., plus it has stores in about 20 other countries.
-It also sells office furniture and computers, and offers copying services.
-[1]
+Staples was founded in 1986 by Tom Stemberg and is now the largest office supply chain in the U.S.[1] The company has stores in about 20 other countries selling office supplies as well as office furniture, computers, and copying services.[2]

 Personnel